cormullion/Karnak.jl/docs/src/basics.md

 > I was just thinking about whether I could do this, and I
 > then designed the algorithm for the shortest path.

 In Graphs.jl, this algorithm is available with `dijkstra_shortest_paths()`.
 After running this function, the result is an object with various pieces of information about all the shortest paths: this is a `DijkstraState` object, with fields containing things like distances and predecessor vertices.
-There's an `enumerate_paths()` function which can extract the vertex information for a specific path from the DijkstraState.
+There's an `enumerate_paths()` function which can extract the vertex information for a specific path from the DijkstraState object.

 The following code animates the results of examining a grid graph using Dijkstra's algorithm.
 The shortest paths between the first vertex and every other vertex are drawn in a series of frames, one by one.